Frequently Asked Questions about Graduate Programs

 The Museum Professions program requires an internship as part of its core curriculum.
 Placement and ongoing advisement for this experience is coordinated by a member of the Museum Professions’ faculty.

-Currently, the Strategic Communication and Public Relations programs do not require an internship.
+Currently, the Communication and Public Relations programs do not require an internship.
 While we encourage students to complete internships at the graduate level for these programs, academic credit is not awarded at this time.

 Can I study abroad?